 You should always know “which half” with today’s technology, and you will if you use a branded URL shortener like Rebrandly.

-So if you’re on board for how to do it, and why to do it, let’s dive in and check out some examples.
+So if you’re on board because you know how and why to do it, let’s dive in and check out some examples.

 Here’s a bunch of missed, and successful, opportunities for offline advertisers to think about the next time they are putting together their next campaign:

 Billboards can cost a whole lot of money.
-And because of that, when printing one, companies need to get creative to grab their viewers attentions and make it worth it.
+And because of that, when printing one, companies need to get creative to grab their viewers’ attention.

 For this reason, we’ve seen more and more interactive poster campaigns from brands like Carlsberg and Pepsi.
-These aren’t just gimmicks, they are but are strategic moves to get more exposure and returns from outdoor advertising investment.
+These aren’t just gimmicks, but strategic moves to get more exposure and returns from outdoor advertising investments.

-An easier way to add for bang to your buck is to add a custom short link.
+An easier way to get bang to your buck is to add a custom short link.

 That way, you can encourage more engagement by giving them a memorable call to action, perhaps directing them to your online web page to find out more.
 Why end the journey at the billboard?

-You can also add different short links to your different billboards and see which locations are bringing in the most clicks.
+You can also add different short links to your various billboards to see which locations are bringing in the most clicks.

-Aside from this example being hilarious, it could have been able to drive people to a website where people can beat up on Steven, or even donate to Emily.
+Aside from this example being hilarious, it could have been optimized to drive people to a website where people can hate on Steven, or even donate to Emily.